talyaron/delib/README.md

 **Delib is a deliberation PWA**

+**Our Mission:**

+Development of culture, technologies and methods of deliberation and democratic decision making

 Version-3 is built using [Mithril JS](https://mithril.js.org/) and [Firebase](https://firebase.google.com/).
 For more information go to [delib.org](http://delib.org)

 ## Installing